bytefish/bytefish.de/blog/face_recognition_service.md

 ## Conclusion ##

 And that's it!
 I hope the big takeaway in this article is, that it's really easy to build a server application with Flask and Python.
-You now have a server for the framework, that should be easy to extend, although it might be limited in handling large amount of connections and incoming data.

-The next article is going to show you, how to extend the Face Detection app, so it consumes the server written in this article.
-In the meantime I would love to hear your ideas for new API services and extending the existing script.